lumizila/TextAnalysisHw2B/README.md

   ### 3. Changing values for alpha, beta and minimum probability.

+  As suggested by the Professor, changing values of alpha, beta and minimum probability.
+The results of the changes are briefly discussed below:

+  When increasing alpha to the high value of 0.9 (k=10, beta=0.1, min probability=0.5):

+  When increasing beta to the high value of 0.9 (k=10, alpha=0.1, min probability=0.5):

+  When increasing min probability to the high value of 0.9 (k=10, alpha=0.1, beta=0.1):

+  When decreasing min probability to the low value of 0.1 (k=10, alpha=0.1, beta=0.1):

   ### 4. Consideration

   The same consideration made on the Assignment 2A, this dataset has a problem in that many tweets are retweets with most of the text being the same between the original tweet and the retweets.
 In the future I should also filter the retweets and test the clustering methods again.